 Here are some of the most powerful natural herbs to help support bladder health:

 Studies show d-mannose can significantly reduce the risk of recurrent UTI.
-(4) And it’s also been shown as effective as antibiotics at treating active UTI and better than antibiotics at preventing UTIs.
+(4) And it’s also been shown to be as effective as antibiotics at treating active UTIs and better than antibiotics at preventing UTIs.
 (5,6,7)

 Cranberry Powder (Vaccinium macrocarpon)

 There are few ingredients more iconic for the bladder than cranberry.
 Remember when your grandma used to tell you to drink cranberry juice for a bladder infection?
 Well, there’s a good reason for that.
 The compounds in cranberries can help support your body’s defense system against pathogens — those sneaky microbes that can cause UTIs.
 (8)